ldtalent/olumuyiwaa-How-to-setup-an-optimized-HA-mongodb-replicaset-on-AWS-EC2/README.md

 ### example-queries.js
 - this is a set of example queries used to demonstrate proper data modeling for mongodb
-- NB: Do NOT deplot this file with the replica set code, these files are in this repo for ease of reference only
+- NB: Do NOT deploy this file with the replica set code, these files are in this repo for ease of reference only

 ### connection.js
 - this file demonstrates a best practice method for connecting to mongodb
-- NB: Do NOT deplot this file with the replica set code, these files are in this repo for ease of reference only
+- NB: Do NOT deploy this file with the replica set code, these files are in this repo for ease of reference only

 ### user data
 - there are 2 versions, one for the data nodes, the other for the hidden node